Argonowt/amazingmuseumsnews-fc83e/content/pages/louvre-art-guide.md

     variant: variant-b
     title: The Louvre Art Guide
     subtitle: >-
-      The essential art guide to discover and learn the essentials of the greatest works, artists and styles in the Prado Museum.
+      The essential artistic guide to discover and learn the essentials of the greatest works, artists and styles in the Louvre Museum.
     text: >
       Discover one of the greatest art galleries in the world, from its beginnings to its transformation into a Museum of Paintings and its latest